A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Appendix

 \textbf{TechCD}: The model architecture remains consistent with the original setup, with the addition of optional IRT and MIRT predict heads.
 Furthermore, undirected edges characterizing the similarity between fine-grained ($depth \geq 3$) KCs under the same parent node are also introduced in the construction of the Knowledge Concept Graph (KCG) for the NIPS34 and XES3G5M datasets, based on the provided KC tree structure.

 \textbf{NLP-base}: We employ language models with frozen weights to embed the textual information of students and exercises, including descriptions generated by LLMs, thereby replacing the ID embedding layers in IRT/MIRT and NCDM.
-Experiments are conducted using BERT, RoBERTa, and BGE as text embedders.
-Specifically, we use bert-base-uncased/chinese, bge-large-en/zh-v1.5, and xlm-roberta-base for adaptation to datasets in different languages.
+Experiments are conducted using BERT, RoBERTa, BGE and Qwen3-Embedding as text embedders.
+Specifically, we use bert-base-uncased/chinese, bge-large-en/zh-v1.5, xlm-roberta-base and Qwen/Qwen3-Embedding-4B for adaptation to datasets in different languages.

 \textbf{KCD}: We use Qwen-Plus for information extraction and diagnosis and modify the prompts as follows.
 First, input interactions are truncated up to 20 to avoid excessively long prompts, while contents related to interactions are removed from the prompts that generate descriptions for cold-start data.
 Then, the text embedder employed is bge-large-en/zh-v1.5, and a Chinese version of the prompt was added for the XES3G5M dataset.